Sino-Singapore Tianjin Eco-City: Resources

 The "1 Axis" and "Eco-cell" designs are meant to facilitate walking and cycling instead of using vehicles.
 Renewable energy is planned to produce at least 32% of energy for the city by 2035.
 Additionally, 60% of the Eco-city's water supply will be from non-traditional sources such as desalinated water and recycled water.

 Transportation

 The city's "Eco-valley" serves as a walking and cycling pathway that cuts through the city.

 To encourage drivers to use electric vehicles, charging stations have been placed across the city.

 A light-rail transit system, supplemented by a secondary network of trams and buses, will be the main mode of transportation in the Eco-city, which developers hope will help to reduce its carbon emissions.
-Construction is currently underway on the new Line Z4, part of the Tianjin Metro, which will connect the city with Binhai Station, and from there to Beijing by the Beijing-Tianjin HSR.
-The line is expected to be complete by 2025.
+A station named Zhongxinshengtaicheng opened on Line Z4 Phase 1, part of the Tianjin Metro.
+Phase 2 will the city with Binhai Station, and from there to Beijing by the Beijing-Tianjin HSR.